protono/hello-algo/algos.md

 **Counting sort only works with non-negative integers**.
 If you want to use it for other types of data, you need to ensure that these data can be converted into non-negative integers, and the relative size relationship between the elements cannot be changed during the conversion process.
 For example, for an integer array containing negative numbers, you can first add a constant to all numbers, convert all numbers into positive numbers, and convert them back after sorting.

 **Counting sort is suitable for situations where the amount of data is large but the range of data is small**.
 For example, $m$ cannot be too large in the above example, otherwise it would take up too much space.
-And when $n \ll m$, counting sort uses $O(m)$ time, which may be slower than the $O(n\,log\,n)$ sorting algorithm.
+And when $n \ll m$, counting sort uses $O(m)$ time, which may be slower than the $O(n\ log\ n)$ sorting algorithm.

 ### 11.10 radix sort